 As the former capital of the wealthy kingdom of Saxony, Dresden developed a vibrant culinary scene over the centuries and, correspondingly, churned out a great number of culinary inventions.
 That also applies to the stollen.
 According to a 100 year-old recipe, Dresdner Stollen has to be made with a distinct ratio of key ingredients, otherwise it’s not Dresdner Stollen.
 Here are the ratios:

 For 1.5 kg of flour, use 300gr sugar, 625 g butter, 125g lard, 750g Raisins, sultana or currants (softened in rum), 375 g of candied lemon zest, 375 gr slices almond, 110 g yeast, 1 dash of salt, grated lemon peel, and 250 g milk.
 Store in a cool place after baking, before it is ready to eat.

-Voila’ these are (part of) the secrets how to make a great tasting Stollen.
+Voila!
+These are (part of) the secrets of how to make a great tasting Stollen.

 Recipe for Dresdner Stollen

 Stollen Bread Pudding with Chocolate Chunks & Caramelized Bananas